terminator3576/CryptiX/README.md

 - **Small Changes Sensitivity**: Minor input changes may not always alter the final hash.
 - **Inefficient Shortening Function**: The shortening step could be optimized for better performance.
 - **Time-Intensive Operations**: The Fisher-Yates shuffle consumes the most processing time.
+- **Inconsistent outputs**: Different runtimes will give different outputs due to the nature of pseudo random seeds

 > 💡 **Suggestions?** Feel free to contribute ideas or optimizations!